danila258/vega/README.md

 ## Build
-Build it in Qt Creator.
+Fork the repository and import to Qt Creator.

-### Linux
-To install the app icon you need to:
+If you use linux, in order to install the application icon, you need:

-1. Build the application and move the resulting binary file to the `/usr/bin/`
+1. Assemble the application and move the resulting binary file to the `/usr/bin`.
-2. From `Vega/src/Resources/VegaIcon/Linux/` move `Vega.svg` to `/usr/share/icons/hicolor/scalable/apps/`
+2. From `Vega/Resources/VegaIcon/Linux` move `Vega.svg` to `/usr/share/icons/hicolor mode/scalable/apps/`
-   and `vega.desktop` to `/usr/share/applications/` this requires superuser rights
+   and `Vega.desktop` to `/usr/shares/applications/` this requires superuser rights.
-3. Run Vega from `/usr/bin/`
+3. Run Vega from `/usr/bin`.

 ## License
-LGPL-2.1
+LGPL